 In Microsoft Windows, the menu bar is beneath the title bar.
-The menu bar in Windows may be accessed via keyboard shortcuts involving the Alt key and a menu-specific hotkey (which appears as an underlined letter in the menu title when you hold down the Alt key).
+The menu bar in Windows may be accessed via keyboard shortcuts.
+Pressing the Alt key and the menu-specific hotkey (which appears as an underlined letter in the menu) will activate that menu choice.
 Below is a diagram of a Windows file menu with a description of each part of the menu.